Peggy1210/kit-detection-model/README.md

 #### Two-Step Model

-**First step**
+##### **First step**
 * Run `preprocess_mode.ipynb`.
 * The label used in this step was written in `auto_label.csv`
-* There are three models in this file, including linear regression, random forest, and convolution neural network.
+* This file has three models, including linear regression, random forest, and convolution neural network.
 * The best model will be saved in `preprocess_model.tflite` for later use in the app.

-**Second step**
+##### **Second step**
 * Run `result_model.ipynb`.
 * The label used in this step was written in `color_label.csv`
-* There are three models in this file, including linear regression, random forest, and convolution neural network.
+* This file has three models, including linear regression, random forest, and convolution neural network.
 * The best model will be saved in `result_model.tflite` for later use in the app.

 #### Single Step Model
 * Run `preprocess_model.ipynb`.
 * The label used in this step was written in `multi_label.csv`
-* There are three models in this file, including linear regression, random forest, and convolution neural network.
+* This file has three models, including linear regression, random forest, and convolution neural network.
 * The best model will be saved in `single_model.tflite` for later use in the app.